Concurrent Design Optimization of Powertrain Component Modules in a Family of Electric Vehicles: Methodology

 \subsection{Cost Model}

 The majority of authors who developed a cost model for \ac{BEVs} predominantly analyze the decline in costs over time.
 These analyses are based on technology-development predictions, which are affected by a high degree of uncertainty~\cite{HoekstraVijayashankarEtAl2017,SimeuKim2018,SimeuKimEtAl2021,FriesKerlerEtAl2017,KochhanFuchsEtAl2014,BrookerGonderEtAl2015}.
+Conversely, we introduce a more robust model based on the relation between cost of motors and batteries and production volumes instead of uncertain technology development forecasts.
+For this reason, we identified the asymptotic dependence of the components’ cost on the production volume from manufacturing data~\cite{Anderman2019,KoenigNicolettiEtAl2021,Lipman1999,Cuenca1995,PhilippotAlvarezEtAl2019,BEAN21,SimeuKim2018, SimeuKimEtAl2021,CoxBauerEtAl2020}, and validated with data from the market~\cite{Tesla2023,I-MIEV2023,EVDatabase2022,Twingo2023,DACIA2023,OPEL2023,Peugeot2023,KiaNiro2023,Polestar2023}.
 We introduce an asymptotic dependence of the components' cost on the production volume, based on manufacturing data, to account for the impact of \ac{EoS} effects.
+We display the data used in Table \ref{tab:data} of \ref{app:CM}: First, we portray the asymptotic curves resulting from Eq. \eqref{cm} and \eqref{cb} from Section \ref{subsubsec:mc} (Motor Cost) and Section \ref{subsubsec:bc} (Battery Cost) in Figures \ref{fig:Masy} (motor) and \ref{fig:Basy} (battery pack).
+Then, we validate the results of the cost model in Table \ref{tab:costcomparison}, providing a visual representation in Fig. \ref{fig:costcomparison}.
+However, we do not claim any correlation of production cost with sales, as this relation depends on the analysis of complicated customer-market dynamics which are beyond the scope of this paper.
 In our concurrent design optimization methodology, the description of these effects enables analyzing the trade-off in \ac{TCO} between a tailored design, where the components have larger production costs and higher efficiencies, and a family-shared design, with smaller costs and lower efficiencies.
+For the purpose of this paper, we assume fixed or vehicle-class dependent costs such as insurance, maintenance, and taxes to be independent of the decision variables in the optimization framework~\cite{KoenigNicolettiEtAl2021}.
+While these additional costs could be readily included in the model, the minor differences in motor and battery sizing compared to the (individual) vehicle-tailored design do not significantly affect the relative outcome of our study.
+For this reason, in a first approximation, we disregard them in our analysis.
 Hereby, we define the family \ac{TCO} as the sum of the \ac{TCO}s of all the vehicles in the family $j_{\mathrm{TCO},i}$:

 Each vehicle's \ac{TCO} is composed of two main contributions: vehicle acquisition price $C_{\mathrm{a},i}$ and operation cost $C_{\mathrm{op},i}$